banyan-god/banyan-god.github.io/content/posts/llm-rig.md

 ## 3. Assembling the Rig

 - **Dual PSU Setup**: When using two power supplies, ensure one powers the motherboard and CPU, while each PSU powers two GPUs.
 Specialized adapters can help synchronize their power-on sequence.
+This needs 30 AMP circuit, you  might able to connect it to 2 different breakers but this is not recommended.

 - **Compatibility Check**: Ensure all components are compatible to avoid assembly issues.